Investigating Innocence: Jamie Snow

 Vaughn was arrested on the morning of the funeral for his family.
 Probable cause to arrest Vaughn was based on blood stain interpretations that were later discredited by DNA testing.

 A psychiatrist later explained that Vaughn may have been experiencing dissociative amnesia.
 This is a form of memory loss caused when a person witnesses a traumatic event like watching his entire family die in an automobile crash and being the sole survivor, according to the Diagnostic and Statistical Manual of Mental Disorders published by the American Academy of Psychiatric Association.

-A forensic pathologist retained as an expert witness for the prosecutor later described Kimberly Vaughn’s injuries as consistent with a self-inflicted gunshot wound when he was deposed prior to trial.
+A forensic pathologist retained as an expert witness for the prosecutor later described Kimberly Vaughn's injuries as consistent with a self-inflicted gunshot wound when he was deposed prior to trial.

 Vaughn faced the death penalty.
-More than a year after he was arrested, the Food and Drug Administration issued an alert in Dec. of 2008, warning that patients taking the prescription medication Topamax had a statistically significant risk of suicidal ideation and behavior.
+More than a year after he was arrested, the Food and Drug Administration issued an alert in December 2008, warning that patients taking the prescription medication Topamax had a statistically significant risk of suicidal ideation and behavior.
 Kimberly Vaughn had been prescribed the medication Topamax for the treatment of stress related migraine headaches.

 A week before her death, Kimberly Vaughn reported experiencing symptoms that the FDA would later identify as early warning signs of adverse side effects from the medication.
 On May 24, 2007, Kimberly Vaughn told her doctor that she was experiencing anxiety and a big change in her personality.
 Other family members reported witnessing agitation and an episode of a panic attack during a recent family outing.

 Nearly two years later, on May 9, 2009, the FDA issued new warning labels and medication guides for Topamax.
 The warning label inserted into medications sold after that date advised patients to immediately call their health care provider if they are experiencing: "new or worse anxiety; feeling agitated or restless; panic attacks; new or worse irritability; other unusual changes in behavior or mood."

 A state police crime scene investigator described how he was persuaded by his interpretation of the crime scene evidence that this was a case of murder-suicide committed by the wife during a deposition that was taken in the weeks before Gov. Quinn signed legislation abolishing the death penalty.

 Former ISP Crime Scene Investigator Robert Deel said, "every time I would come up with something that the evidence would suggest or support or you would be able to at least follow the evidence to come to a logical conclusion, basically I was just given some other crazy way that this could have occurred or they would change their theory of what happened to try to match the evidence rather than letting the evidence dictate to you the events that occurred".
 Deel said he cautioned investigators to wait before leaping to any conclusions.
-However, after voicing his concerns, Deel was isolated from the investigation by the Will County State’s Attorney’s office.
+However, after voicing his concerns, Deel was isolated from the investigation by the Will County State's Attorney's office.